 My research focuses broadly on designing, testing and evaluating evidence-based interventions to improve the quality and safety of hospital care.
 I have applied situation awareness and a high reliability strategy to develop, test and implement standardized communication and huddles (short, structured briefings between nurses and physicians) to discuss high-risk patients.
 These interventions have led to a significant and sustained reduction in unrecognized clinical deterioration and serious safety events among hospitalized children at Cincinnati Children’s.

-I am an associate professor of pediatrics in the Division of Hospital Medicine within the University of Cincinnati Department of Pediatrics at Cincinnati Children’s.
+I am a professor of pediatrics in the Division of Hospital Medicine within the University of Cincinnati Department of Pediatrics at Cincinnati Children’s.
 I have fellowship training in clinical research and improvement science.
-I also serve as the research director for the Division of Hospital Medicine.
+I also serve as the division co-director for the Division of Hospital Medicine.

 I am honored to serve on the executive committee of the Pediatric Research in Inpatient Setting (PRIS) national network, which works to improve healthcare delivery to hospitalized children, and as associate editor for Hospital Pediatrics.
 I am also honored to have received the following rewards and recognition: